mikemwai/cheatsheets/ServerAdmin.md

     php artisan key:generate
   ```

-- Add credentials to the .env file:
+- Update the credentials in the .env file:

   ```
     sudo nano .env